BulloRosso/isoplant/README.md

 ![Zoomed area](https://github.com/BulloRosso/isoplant/blob/master/zoomed-area.PNG?raw=true)

 The area above has the coordinates `7,1` and `8,2`.
-You define an area by selecting the most south-western point and as a second parameter the most nort-eastern poin.
+You define an area by selecting the most south-western point and as a second parameter the most nort-eastern point.

-There is a method `focusEntity(bound1,bound2)` in the canvas.
+There is a method `focusEntity(bound1,bound2)` in the canvas component which is currently not exposed to the outside.

 This method currently zooms in on hardcoded sample areas.
 This should be implemented as a part of the map data JSON.